-The transmitted frequency shall be 406.022 MHz $\pm$ 1 kHz.
+The transmitted frequency shall be 406.022 MHz \pm 1 kHz.
+The transmitted frequency has been fixed to 406.034 MHz for an orbitography beacon specifically introduced in the system for MEOSAR applications.
 The exact transmit frequency of each orbitography beacon is provided in document C/S A.001 (DDP).